Coronavirus and Cannabis – What You Need to Know

 Table of Contents

 We’ve all been impacted by coronavirus by now.
-Whether we’re in full quarantine or simply self-isolating or still going to work as an essential employee, coronavirus has changed our day-to-day lives.
+Whether we’re in full quarantine or simply self-isolating or still going to work as essential employees, coronavirus has changed our day-to-day lives.

-And many of us are wondering: how is coronavirus going to impact my cannabis consumption?
+And many of us are wondering: how will coronavirus impact our cannabis consumption?
 Can I still access my legal products?
 Will the dispensaries be open?
 Is it even safe to smoke or vape cannabis, given that coronavirus is a respiratory illness?

 The cannabis industry has made great strides in the last few years, going from illegal to what many states consider an essential industry, along with supermarkets, law enforcement, and hospitals.

-As of March 30, 2020, the following states consider cannabis an essential industry and the following types of businesses are allowed to continue operations:
+As of March 30, 2020, the following states considered cannabis an essential industry and the following types of businesses are allowed to continue operations: